OnroerendErfgoed/brdr/README.md

       GeoJsonFileLoader,GeoJsonUrlLoader)

 * Processors:
-    * aligner.process_dict_thematic(): Align thematic boundaries to reference boundaries with a specific relevant distance
-    * aligner.process_series(): Align thematic boundaries to reference boundaries with a series of specified relevant distances (process_series)
+    * aligner.process(): Align thematic boundaries to reference boundaries with a specific relevant distance or a range of relevant distances
-    * aligner.predictor(): Make use of a 'predictor'-function that aligns thematic boundaries to reference boundaries for 'predicted' interesting relevant distances (predictor)
+    * aligner.predictor(): Searches all 'stable' (=predicted) processresults in a range of relevant distances
-    * aligner.get_formula(): Calculating a descriptive formula of a thematic boundary based on a reference layer
+    * aligner.get_brdr_formula(): Calculating a descriptive formula of a thematic boundary based on a reference layer
-    * evaluate(): Evaluates a thematic dictionary on equality with another version and adds a 'evaluation'-property
+    * compare(): Compares input geometries with another version and adds a EVALUATION_FIELD_NAME
 * Exporters:
-    * aligner.get_results_as_geojson(): Returns a collection of geojson-dictionaries with the results (resulting geometry, differences,...)
+    * aligner.get_results_as_geojson(): Returns a collection of geojson-dictionaries with the processresults (resulting geometry, differences,...): This can be used for all processresults or only the 'predicted' results
-    * aligner.get_predictions_as_geojson(): Returns a collection of geojson-dictionaries with the predictions (resulting geometry, differences,...)
-    * aligner.get_series_as_geojson(): Returns a collection of geojson-dictionaries for a given resulting series ( resulting geometry, differences,...)
-    * aligner.get_reference_as_geojson(): Returns a geojson-featurecollection with all the reference-geometries
+    * aligner.get_input_as_geojson(): Returns a geojson-featurecollection from input-dictionaries (thematic or reference)
-    * aligner.export_predictions(): Exports the predicted geojson-files to a specified path
-    * aligner.export_results(): Exports the resuling geojson-files to a specified path
+    * aligner.save_results(): Exports the resuling geojson-files to a specified path:This can be used for all processresults or only the 'predicted' results

 Besides the generic functionalities, a range of Flanders-specific functionalities are provided: